-How to apply
+How to get started

-Amerant’s Customer Call Center (305-629-1200 or toll free at 888-629-0810) and Online and Mobile Banking Support Call Center (305-629-1260 or toll free at 866-806-8125) are open Monday through Friday from 7 a.m. to 8 p.m.
-EST and Saturdays from 7 a.m. to 5 p.m.
-EST. You can also visit one of their 23 branches23 branches in South Florida or Texas.
-To ask a general question, you can email them at firstname.lastname@example.org — but be sure you don’t share any personal information this way.
+Amerant’s Customer Call Center (305-629-1200 or toll-free at 888-629-0810) and Online and Mobile Banking Support Call Center (305-629-1260 or toll-free at 866-806-8125) are open Monday through Friday from 7 a.m. to 8 p.m.
+EST and Saturdays from 8 a.m. to 5 p.m.
+EST. You can also visit one of its 27 branches in South Florida or Texas.
+To ask a general question, you can email the bank at email@example.com — but make sure not to share any personal information this way.

-How Bankrate Rates Amerant
+How Bankrate rates Amerant

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.